bezzad/HybridRedisCache/README.md

 };
 var cache = new HybridCache(options);

-// Cache a string value with key "mykey" for 1 minute cache.Set("mykey", "myvalue", TimeSpan.FromMinutes(1));
+// Cache a string value with the key "mykey" for 1 minute cache.Set("mykey", "myvalue", TimeSpan.FromMinutes(1));

-// Retrieve the cached value with key "mykey" var value = cache.Get<string>("mykey");
+// Retrieve the cached value with the key "mykey" var value = cache.Get<string>("mykey");

-// Retrieve the cached value with key "mykey"
+// Retrieve the cached value with the key "mykey"
-// if not exist create one by dataRetriever method var value = await cache.GetAsync("mykey",
+// If not exist create one by dataRetriever method var value = await cache.GetAsync("mykey",
         dataRetriever: async key => await CreateValueTaskAsync(key, ...),
         localExpiry: TimeSpan.FromMinutes(1),